 We have signed up to Accelerated Reader, which has over 29,000 books categorised to allow children to choose books suitable for them.
 The beauty of the programme is that when children have read a book, they complete an online quiz which tests their comprehension.
 The children earn points if they answer questions correctly and this in turn helps build their reading skills.

 Parents and children can find books of suitable levels by using the following website; http://www.arbookfind.co.uk/usertype.aspx.

-St Matthew’s is now using Maths No Problem http://www.mathsnoproblem.co.uk/ to deliver the maths curriculum, which improves the standard of maths education by providing world-class textbooks, teaching resources and professional development based on the teaching developed in Singapore.
+St Matthew’s uses Maths No Problem http://www.mathsnoproblem.co.uk/ to deliver the maths curriculum, which improves the standard of maths education by providing world-class textbooks, teaching resources and professional development based on the teaching developed in Singapore.
 The concept of teaching mathematics to mastery is to ensure that topics are well developed.
 Pupils will spend enough time to fully explore a concept before moving on to a different topic.
 Alongside this, teachers will set children independent tasks within the context of the key text they are studying, to give children the opportunity to apply their knowledge and to challenge and extend their learning.